What Are Common Personal Injury Cases?

 What is a Statute of Limitations?

 Statute of limitations is the period of time you have to file a claim or suit.
 Personal injury cases have a statute of limitations varies depending on the type of case, but generally, the time limit usually starts on the day the accident or injury occurred and can last anywhere from 1 to 2 years.
 However, in claims involving government tort or injury involving government entity, such as an car accident with a government city vehicle, requires the injured party to first file a claim with the appropriate governmental agency within 6 months from the date of the accident.
 Finally, depending on the outcome of the claim, the injured party will then have either 6 months or two years to file suit.
 If you fail to follow the guidelines for the statute of limitations, you may lose your right to file a claim.
 Thus, it is vital you speak to a Los Angeles personal injury lawyer immediately to preserve your claim!
+Our lawyers in Glendale, Los Angeles, California, will be happy to help you through every step of your personal injury case.

 Our personal injury attorneys specialize in various personal injury matters including complex personal injury cases, government torts specifically related to auto accidents, motorcycle accidents, left turn motorcycle accidents, truck accident, multi-car accidents, which involve a government vehicle such as Metro Bus, fire truck, U.S Postal Service, and Water & Power Truck.
 If you have been involved in an accident involving an Government vehicle, give our office a call at (310) 943-1171 for a free consultation!